 This post has been updated.
 I’ve added some camps, updated links, and removed some that don’t seem to exist anymore.
 If you have any suggestions, please let me know.
-(I list specific camps by date on the calendar.)
+(I list specific camps by date below.)

 If at all possible, you want the coaches from the college you are interested in to see you play.
 This is a qualified statement since some colleges will recruit players strictly off video.
 These tend to smaller colleges or schools without any recruiting budget.
 Of course, all coaches would prefer to see you play and baseball camps can be a very effective way to get in front of several college coaches in a very short period of time.

 It is generally pretty easy to find college baseball camps for the major Division I baseball schools.
-You can find a fairly extensive list at CollegeBaseballCamps.com and Register4Baseball.com.
+You can find a fairly extensive list at CollegeBaseballCamps.com.
 But this still misses a lot of opportunities, especially for players who aren’t top prospects.

 For example, the University of Texas at San Antonio offers various high school evaluation camps starting at $75.
 These camps offer players a quick way to see how they measure up against the competition to better gauge which colleges he should be targeting.